r-windows/docs/readme.md

 This version of Rtools includes gcc 8.3.0, and introduces a new build system based on [msys2](https://www.msys2.org/), which makes easier to build and maintain R itself as well as the system libraries needed by R packages on Windows.
 For more information about the latter, follow the links at the bottom of this document.

-Older [versions](https://cran.r-project.org/bin/windows/Rtools/history.html) of Rtools were put together by Prof. Brian Ripley and Duncan Murdoch; the current version is maintained by Jeroen Ooms.
+The current version of Rtools is maintained by Jeroen Ooms, [older versions](https://cran.r-project.org/bin/windows/Rtools/history.html) were put together by Prof. Brian Ripley and Duncan Murdoch.
 The best place for reporting bugs is via the [r-windows](https://github.com/r-windows) organization on GitHub.

 ## Installing Rtools40